-The distance traveled, your vehicle’s specifications and the environmental conditions in which you drive all play a role in your filters’ durability.
+The distance traveled, your vehicle’s specifications, and the environmental conditions in which you drive all play a role in your filters’ durability.
 Besides mileage, we’ll share several tips indicating when it’s time to replace the filter.

 What Are Car Air Filters For?

 A car typically comes with two air filters — one for the engine and one for the cabin.
-Both are equally important, and keeping a close eye on their condition is critical for the good function of your car.

 Engine Filters